VaheSaroyan/react-native-devtools/GITHUB_RELEASE.md

 ## Version Updates

-To update the version for a new release:
+The automated release script handles version updates for you, but if you need to do it manually:

 1. Update the version in `package.json`
 2. Commit the changes